uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_vector_cls/deduction_guides.rst

     template <typename InputIterator>
     using iterator_value_t = typename std::iterator_traits<InputIterator>::value_type;

-This deduction guide only participate in the overload resolution if all of the following are ``true``:
+This deduction guide only participate in the overload resolution if the following requirements are met:

 * The ``InputIterator`` type meets the ``InputIterator`` requirements described in the [input.iterators] section of the ISO C++ Standard.
 * The ``Allocator`` type meets the ``Allocator`` requirements described in the [allocator.requirements] section of the ISO C++ Standard.